On this page

-- A harvesting contractor is a person that runs a business to harvest forest products using motorised equipment supplied by them
+- someone that runs a business to harvest forest products using motorised equipment that they supply

 Information booklet for forestry contractors

-The Victorian Forestry Contractors Information Booklet (DOCX 159 KB) is a practical resource to help forestry contractors to successfully operate a business.
+The Victorian Forestry Contractors Information Booklet is a practical resource to help forestry contractors to successfully operate a business.
 It covers:

 - guidance for running a successful small business